tenox7/regln/README.md

   \Registry\Machine\Software\Microsoft
 ```

+  You can see and understand NT Namespace Paths by looking at
+  `HKLM\SYSTEM\CurrentControlSet\Control\hivelist` key.

   However for compatibility and ease of use, a conversion function to translate
   to Win32 key names was implemented in the public release.
 From now on, you can
   simply use: